 A good idea is to review pictures from decades ago and notice whether your brow has moved over the years.
 In some people the brow has slowly descended over time.
 If so, you are more likely to benefit from a browlift.
 On the other hand, you may have always had a lower brow.
 If that is the case, a browlift is might give you an outcome that appears unnatural to you.

-To give you an idea of what kind of results that can be achieved from brow lifts and/or eyelid surgery we have some pictures for you to compare.
-Below are pictures of Dr Reath’s patients.
-Some have had one or both sets of eyelids done, some just a browlift and other had a combination of both.
-Hopefully you’ll find this helpful.
+To give you an idea of what kind of results can be achieved from brow lifts and/or eyelid surgery we have some pictures for you to compare.
+Below are pictures of our patients.
+Some have had one or both sets of eyelids done, some just a browlift, and others had a combination of both.

 One thing that nearly everyone asks is how much these procedures cost, so we include our surgery prices right here on our website.
 Amazing, right?
-The cost of a facial rejuvenation surgery with Dr. Reath includes both surgical and anesthesia fees, our exclusive recovery kit, a medical-grade skin care procedure and all follow-up visits.
+The cost of a facial rejuvenation surgery with Dr. Reath or Dr. Walker includes both surgical and anesthesia fees, our exclusive recovery kit, a medical-grade skin care procedure and all follow-up visits.
 If you are interested in having more than one facial procedure, you’ll save a little bit of money having them done at the same time.
-We’ll give you an exact quote for your surgical plan during your consultation with Dr. Reath.
+We’ll give you an exact quote for your surgical plan during your consultation with Dr. Reath or Dr. Walker.

-Cash Discount: Great news!
-We offer a 5% discount for our patients who would like to pay with cash or check instead of using a credit card or financing.
+Great news!
+We offer a discount for our patients who would like to pay with a wire transfer or check instead of using a credit card or financing.

-The operation can be done under local anesthesia with sedation, or under a general anesthetic on an outpatient bases.
+The operation can be done under local anesthesia with sedation, or under a general anesthetic on an outpatient basis.
 It is frequently combined with other facial procedures such as a facelift or forehead lift.
 Both a browlift and a facelift are done under general anesthesia.
-Once patients have recovered from the anesthetic, they go home in the care of their family.
+Once patients have recovered from the anesthetic, they go home in the care of their families.

 Our staff has just written an amazing free eBook based on suggestions from some of our patients.
 The Plastic Surgery Planner is 40-pages of best practices with everything you need to know about planning for your plastic surgery and recovery.
 It’s a must-read for anyone planning to have plastic surgery.
 It’s a free download.

-Ask Dr. Reath Have a question about plastic surgery?
+Ask Dr. Walker Have a question about plastic surgery?

-Dr. Reath will personally answer it for you.
+Dr. Walker will personally answer it for you.